ynoproject/ynobadges/info/badge_submission.md

     - Status of a switch (tracking several switches at once as part of a single trigger may be unreliable)
     - Status of a variable (tracking several variables at once as part of a single trigger may be unreliable)
     - Previous map
-    - Display of a specific picture on-screen (may not be trackable if the game calls the picture as part of preloading, which is sometimes done in Collective Unconscious)
+    - Display of a specific picture on-screen (may not be trackable if the game calls the picture as part of preloading, which is sometimes done in Yume 2kki)
     - Interaction with an event (e.g. NPC; not trackable if interacting doesn't do anything)
     - Collision with an event (e.g. NPC; not trackable if colliding doesn't do anything)